Dead Letters: Critical reception

 Allmusic rated the album 3 stars out of 5.
-The review said "This Finnish group is more than capable of presenting dark and moody yet very finely tuned rock songs".
+The review said "This Finnish group is more than capable of presenting dark and moody yet very finely tuned rock songs" reminiscent of alternative rock bands Savage Garden, Nine Inch Nails and the Gathering.
 It rated the best tracks as "Time to Burn", "Not Like the Other Girls" and the re-recording of "F-F-F-Falling", of which the original version appears on the Into album, and was added to the UK release as a bonus track.

 Commercial performance

 Dead Letters was released in Europe in early 2003.
 It reached the top of the album charts in Germany, Austria and Switzerland as well as in Finland, where it stayed in the Top 20 Album chart for over a year.
 The album was released in the UK in 2004, being the first record to be released in the country by the band, and was one of the Top 50 best-selling albums of 2004.
 Commercial success in Europe led to the release of the album in other parts of the world.
 Dead Letters and lead single "In the Shadows" both reached the Top 50 of the Australian ARIA charts in 2004, as well as the Top 20 of the American Billboard Heatseeker charts.

 The Rasmus received numerous music awards across Europe, winning the 'Best Nordic Act' category in the 2003 MTV Europe Music Awards, and five Finnish EMMA awards for Best Group, Best Album, Best Video (In My Life), Best Artist and Export in 2004.
 The band also won an ECHO award for best international newcomer and were awarded "Best International Artist" at the 2004 MTV Russia Music Awards.
 "In The Shadows" was on the nominations list for the 2004 Kerrang!
 Award for Best Single.